mandober/debrief.haskell/topics/polymorphism/skolemization.md

 # Skolemization

-*Skolemization* is the process of removing all existential quantifiers from a logic formula.
+*Skolemization* is the process of **removing all existential quantifiers** from a logic formula.
 The result is a formula in *Skolem normal form* that is equivalent in computational complexity to the original.

-Skolemization is a way of removing existential quantifiers from a formula.
+Skolemization is a way of removing existential quantifiers from a formula:

-- Variables bound by existential quantifiers which are not inside the scope of universal quantifiers can simply be replaced by constants: `∃x[x<3]` can be changed to `c < 3`, with `c` as a suitable constant.
+* Variables bound by existential quantifiers which are not inside the scope of universal quantifiers can simply be replaced by constants: `∃x[x<3]` can be changed to `c < 3`, with `c` as a suitable constant.

-- When the existential quantifier is inside a universal quantifier, the bound variable must be replaced by a Skolem function of the variables bound by universal quantifiers.
+* When the existential quantifier is inside a universal quantifier, the bound variable must be replaced by a Skolem function of the variables bound by universal quantifiers.
 Thus `∀x[x = 0 ⋁ ∃y[x = y + 1]]` becomes
 `∀x[x = 0 ⋁ x = f(x) + 1]`.